Gorilla vs RedLeads.

 Both tools find people asking for what you're building.
 RedLeads watches Reddit 24/7 on a subscription.
-Gorilla runs one fast multi-platform sweep across Reddit, X, YouTube and TikTok for $1.99.
+Gorilla runs one fast multi-platform sweep across Reddit, X, Bluesky, LinkedIn, and YouTube.
 Here's the honest breakdown.

 If you live on Reddit and want a constant stream of alerts, RedLeads is the right tool.
 If you want to find out, today, who's asking for your idea across every major social platform, run Gorilla once and decide if you need more.